What Is a DEXA Scan?

 What is a DEXA scan?

-A DEXA (or DXA) scan is a non-invasive test that measures body fat, muscle mass, and body composition using low-dose x-ray technology.
-It provides highly accurate and detailed information about your body composition in one convenient session.
+A DEXA (or DXA) scan is a non-invasive test that measures body fat, muscle mass, and bone density using low-dose x-ray technology.
+It provides highly accurate and detailed information about body composition and bone health in one convenient session.

 How long does the DEXA scan take?

 The scan typically takes about 15 minutes.
-You'll receive a detailed breakdown of your body composition measurements.
+You'll receive a detailed breakdown of your body composition and/or bone density measurements.

 How much does a scan cost?